How to Sell Antiques & Collectibles

-This is the old fashioned, original, unplugged, acoustic, real-life version of eBay selling.
-I find it a fun, relevant and rewarding change from eBay!
+A real-life old fashioned auction is the, original, unplugged, acoustic, version of online bid selling.
+But only if they have embraced the modern world.
+Try it, you might find it a fun, relevant and rewarding change from eBay!

 Q. When a person has to sell antiques or vintage china through an auctioneer's saleroom, I presume the marketing of an item by the auctioneer is important - mailings, catalogues, the internet etc. What are the things to look out for?